There are massive benefits for the education sector using pre-fabricated packaged plant rooms for schools to rapidly deploy hot water and heating.

 Provisioning a modern, efficient, cost-effective and sustainable business-critical hot water and heating system is not necessarily straight forward for some sites.
 They may be limited in terms of existing plant room space, or in the case of much older buildings, have no dedicated plant room space at all.
 Other sites may face limitations in terms of when work can actually be carried out on site.
 If a works window is especially narrow it can preclude larger scale project work.

 The proper coordination of equipment, controls and timely project delivery are the most difficult, and therefore costly, aspects of creating a modern heating and hot water application for schools.
 When a project faces the kinds of limitations outlined, one answer is to make use of an external plant room to relocate essential building services, increasing the availability of valuable internal areas.

-This was the route a Berkshire school recently opted for to address these challenges by sourcing an Adveco bespoke, pre-built packaged plant room, leveraging micro-cogeneration and condensing gas boilers to meet the school’s specific central heating and domestic hot water (DHW) needs.
+This was the route a Berkshire school recently opted for to address these challenges.
+By sourcing an Adveco bespoke, pre-built packaged plant room, leveraging condensing gas boilers to meet the school’s specific central heating and domestic hot water (DHW) needs.

-As a packaged plant room is prefabricated off-site, it arrives with all appliances, controls and ancillaries pre-fitted and connected, ready to be sited immediately upon delivery.
-This dramatically accelerates overall project delivery timescales; minimises on-site labour demands and considerably reduces costs.
+Because a packaged plant room is prefabricated off-site, it arrives with all appliances, controls and ancillaries pre-fitted and connected, ready to be sited immediately upon delivery.
+This dramatically accelerates overall project delivery timescales, minimises on-site labour demands, and considerably reduces costs.

 Incorporating a 10 kWe / 22 kWTh TOTEM T10 micro-CHP and, a full cascade of condensing boilers, 2000 litre carbon steel buffer vessel, expansion tank, pumps, controls, meters and pipework.
 All delivered pre-built and ready to be installed within days.
 The plant room just requires flues, external pipework and final electrical connections to be completed.